FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/Your-First-FHE-Contract.md

     }
 ```

-In this contract, only the owner can request for a decryption, so everyone can read the counter's value at any given time.
+In this contract, only the owner can request for a decryption.
+Once requested, everyone can read the counter's value at any given time.
 The owner needs to send a transaction to the `decrypt_counter`.

-But what if we want to allow the owner to read the value without sending a transaction every time?
+What if we want to allow the owner to privately read the value without sending a transaction that calls `FHE.decrypt`, exposing the counter to everyone?

-For that we need to add call for `FHE.allow(counter, owner)` or `FHE.allowSender(counter)`  every time that we change the counter's value.
+For that, we need to add call for `FHE.allow(counter, owner)` or `FHE.allowSender(counter)`  every time that we change the counter's value.
 This will allow the owner to read the encrypted counter's value using the `get_encrypted_counter_value` function and decrypt it using Cofhejs.

 ```solidity